Hail Mary, full of grace. Holy Mary, Mother of God

 School bell rings at 8:45, please have your children to school on time.

-With the arrival of winter, I would like to remind everyone that we have safety at the top of our priority list.
+With the arrival of the colder weather, I would like to remind everyone that we have safety at the top of our priority list.
 Our parking lot is only for staff; therefore, we ask that you not park, pick-up or drop-off in this area.
 We ask that parents not park in the lane at the back of the school by the small walk-through gate, as this obstructs students view of oncoming traffic.

 Yours in Catholic Education,